-- 4.1 The Council tries to adopt best practice and allow for market forces when determining additional benefits for its employees.
-In addition, it acknowledges that benefits are an important part of a recruitment package. - 4.2 All employees are therefore entitled to receive a range of benefits which the Council either provides or has negotiated.
-These include interest free travel loan, childcare vouchers, cycle to work salary sacrifice schemes, training support and outplacement support including career counselling for employees who are made redundant. - 4.3 Professional fees and charges will be paid on behalf of employees who are required to be registered to undertake their role. - 4.4 An officer has a statutory position in each election i.e. the Returning Officer/ Acting Returning Officer, etc. and receives a fee in recognition of this role.
+- 4.5 Professional fees and charges will be paid on behalf of employees who are required to be registered to undertake their role. - 4.6 An officer has a statutory position in each election i.e. the Returning Officer/ Acting Returning Officer, etc. and receives a fee in recognition of this role.
 This fee reflects the advisory fee set for each election by the Ministry of Justice.
-There are also fees paid to employees who carry out the annual canvass of the electoral register and who undertake additional work at the time of the election - poll staff, inspectors, count staff, etc. - 4.5 Any benefits, gifts or hospitality must be properly authorised and recorded in accordance with the Officer's Code of Conduct.
+There are also fees paid to employees who carry out the annual canvass of the electoral register and who undertake additional work at the time of the election - poll staff, inspectors, count staff, etc. - 4.7 Any benefits, gifts or hospitality must be properly authorised and recorded in accordance with the Officer's Code of Conduct.